Prescribing Notes

 Inhaler Devices

-- On changing from a pressurised metered-dose inhaler to a dry powder inhaler, patients may notice a lack of sensation in the mouth and throat previously associated with each actuation.
+• On changing from a pressurised metered-dose inhaler (pMDI) to a dry powder inhaler, patients may notice a lack of sensation in the mouth and throat previously associated with each actuation.
 Coughing may also occur.

-- Spacer devices remove the need for coordination between actuation of a pressurised metered-dose inhaler and inhalation.
-The spacer device reduces the velocity of the aerosol and subsequent impaction on the oropharynx and allows more time for evaporation of the propellant so that a larger proportion of the particles can be inhaled and deposited in the lungs.
-Spacer devices are particularly useful for patients with poor inhalation technique, for children, for patients requiring high doses of inhaled corticosteroids, for nocturnal asthma and for patients prone to candidiasis with inhaled corticosteroids.
-They should be prescribed for patients receiving high dose steroids.
+• Spacer devices remove the need for coordination between actuation of a pMDI and inhalation.
+Spacer devices are particularly useful for patients with poor inhalation technique, elderly patients, those requiring high doses of inhaled corticosteroids, and for patients prone to candidiasis with inhaled corticosteroids.

-- It is important to prescribe a spacer device that is compatible with the metered-dose inhaler.
-Spacer devices should not be regarded as interchangeable, patients should be advised not to switch between spacer devices.
-Refer to BNF Chapter 3.
+• The spacer device used should be compatible with the metered-dose inhaler.
+Spacer devices should not be regarded as interchangeable; patients should be advised not to switch between spacer devices.
+Refer to RightBreathe for information on available spacers including compatible inhalers and to Asthma+Lung UK for useful patient information on spacers including how to use and how to look after your spacer.

 Nebulisers